Car accident attorney agencies in Utah

 What to Do After a Car Accident in Utah (Step-by-Step)

-If possible, move your vehicle out of traffic immediately to avoid any more danger and totally eliminate the risk of a new crash.
+And while you wait for the police to arrive, move your vehicle out of traffic immediately to avoid the risk of a new crash.

 • No Injuries → According to Utah Code Ann. § 41-6a-401, you’re allowed to move your vehicle to a suitable location that doesn’t block the traffic.